ilin66/test/README.md

 int hight//The hight of the ad (required in Admob banner ads)
 ```
 Additional information: ViewGroup viewGroup

-Use ```getView()``` to get ad's view: don't provide the parent container, the ad returns Nativedata and adview by default, but the ad's data fill and display requires your application to complete.
-(Through the NativeData custom View need to use ```iAd.registerViewForInteraction(view)``` method to register the view in the onLoad callback process.)
+Use ```getView()``` to get ad's view: don't provide the parent container, ad returns Nativedata and adview by default, but ad's data fill and display requires your application to complete.
+(Through NativeData custom View need to use ```iAd.registerViewForInteraction(view)``` method to register the view in the onLoad callback process.)

-Fill the parent container to dispaly the ads: provide the parent container, SDK will add the corresponding ad data you get to the corresponding parent class container, the data or view will also be provided in the callback interface ```onLoad(IAd iAd)``` method.
+Fill parent container to dispaly the ads: provide parent container, SDK will add corresponding ad data you get to the corresponding parent class container, data or view will also be provided in the callback interface ```onLoad(IAd iAd)``` method.

-You can only fill the parent container to display the ads or use ```getView()``` to get ad's view, otherwise the click event may be invalid.
+You can only fill the parent container to display the ads or use ```getView()``` to get ad's view, otherwise click event may be invalid.

 ## Ad Data Callback